 With respect to group entities in the financial services sector, risk pertains to the fortunes of underlying companies with varied risk profiles being tied together.
 Any mishap, especially on the credit side, in any of the businesses is likely to cast a shadow on the other companies.

 The portfolio is likely to have around 15-20 stocks in the PMS platform.
 The investor's assets will always remain in the investor's name with a SEBI registered custodian.
-While tracking and monitoring of investments will be active, there’s likely to be low turnover in the fund.
+While tracking and monitoring of investments will be active, there’s likely to be low turnover in the strategy.